Bl4ckP3n9u1n2019/FXCM-LiveConnect/README.md

 Mainly I will concentrate on creating this in Juptyer Notebooks and then 'convert' to a py script to run from Digital Ocean.
 Addtional features will include a start-up function to provide an overview of the account and give the use options to choose what instrument they want to trade

+## Final Update ##

+I have now uploaded https://github.com/Bl4ckP3n9u1n2019/ML-FXCM-Trader

+This integrates the FXCM Connection and I will no longer be developing this part.